Blocks in a Data Node#

 DBTC#

-The most common signalling interface to DBTC is TCKEYREQ and TCINDXREQ.
+The most common signaling interface to DBTC is TCKEYREQ and TCINDXREQ.
 The TCKEYREQ is used for primary key operations towards all tables.
 DBTC works intimately with the DBDIH block, DBDIH contains all distribution information.
-DBTC queries this information for all queries to ensure that we work with an up to date version of the distribution information.
+DBTC queries this information for all queries to ensure that we work with an up-to-date version of the distribution information.
 TCINDXREQ handles unique key requests.

-The distribution information in DBDIH is used from all TC blocks, this information required special handling of concurrency.
-Since it is read extremely often and updates to it are rare, we used a special mechanism where we read an atomic variable before accessing the data, we read the same variable again after accessing the data, if the variable has changed since we started reading, we will retry and read the data once again.
-Obviously this requires special care in handling errors in the read processing.
+The distribution information in DBDIH is used from all TC blocks and requires special handling of concurrency.
+Since it is read extremely often and updates to it are rare, we used a special mechanism where we read an atomic variable before accessing the data, we read the same variable again after accessing the data.
+If the variable has changed since we started reading, we will retry and read the data once again.
+This requires special care in handling errors in the read processing.

 Scan operations and pushdown join operations are started through the SCAN_TABREQ signal.
-Scan operations on a single table is handled by DBTC and pushdown joins are handled by DBSPJ.
+Scan operations on a single table are handled by DBTC and pushdown joins are handled by DBSPJ.

-DBTC handles timeouts to ensure that we get progress even in the presence of deadlocks.
+DBTC handles timeouts to ensure that we make progress even in the presence of deadlocks.

 DBSPJ#

-DBSPJ stands for DataBase Select-Project-Join.
+DBSPJ stands for Database Select-Project-Join.
 SPJ is a popular phrase in discussing join queries in databases.
-The DBSPJ blocks implements the linked join operations that is used in RonDB to implement a form of parallel query.
+The DBSPJ blocks implement the linked join operations that are used in RonDB to implement a form of parallel query.
 DBSPJ has no function for anything apart from join queries.

 It implements the joins by sending SCAN_FRAGREQ for scans to DBLQH and LQHKEYREQ to DBLQH for primary key lookups.
-The results of the scans and key lookups are sent directly to the NDB API that also get some keys that makes it possible for the NDB API to put together the result rows.
+The results of the scans and key lookups are sent directly to the NDB API.
+These also get some keys that make it possible for the NDB API to put together the result rows.
 Some parts of the reads can also be sent back to DBSPJ when the result from one table is required as input to a later table in the join processing.

 Main thread blocks#

 There are two execution modules used for various things, this is the main and the rep execution module.
 Here we will first go through the blocks found in the main execution module.
-These blocks all have only one instance.
+These blocks all only have one instance.
 There are also a few proxy blocks.
-Proxy blocks is a special kind of block that was introduced to handle multiple block instances.
-The proxy blocks implements some functionalities such that it is possible to send a signal to a block and have it executed on all block instances of e.g. the DBLQH block.
-This was helpful in changing the code from the single-threaded version to the multi-threaded version.
+Proxy blocks are a special kind of block that was introduced to handle multiple block instances.
+The proxy blocks implement some functionalities such that it is possible to send a signal to a block and have it executed on all block instances of e.g. the DBLQH block.
+This helped change the code from the single-threaded version to the multi-threaded version.

 DBDICT#

-DBDICT stands for DataBase DICTionary.
-It contains meta data about tables, columns, indexes, foreign keys, various internal meta data objects.
-It implements a framework for implementing any type of schema transactions.
-A schema transaction tracks the progress of a schema transaction.
+DBDICT implements a framework for implementing any type of schema transaction.
+A schema transaction always tracks its progress.
 If a failure happens we will either roll the schema transaction backwards or forwards.
 If it has passed a point where it can no longer be rolled back, we will ensure that it will be completed even in the presence of node crashes and even in the presence of a cluster crash.
 Schema transactions cannot contain any normal user transactions.

 DBDICT implements this by executing a careful stepwise change of each schema transaction.
-Thus the schema transaction is divided into many smaller steps, each of those steps are applied in all nodes in parallel.
+Thus the schema transaction is divided into many smaller steps.
+Each of those steps is applied in all nodes in parallel.
 After completing the steps we record the information about the step we have completed in a file flushed to disk.
-This means that schema transactions in RonDB are not so fast, but they can handle very complex changes.
-It is possible to use this framework for quite advanced schema changes.
-But introducing new types of schema changes still requires writing a few new functions and verifying that the new schema change variant is working well.
+This means that schema transactions in RonDB are not fast, but it makes them capable of handling very complex changes.
+However, introducing new types of schema changes still requires writing new functions and verifying that the new schema change variant works well.

 DBDICT has an important role in the startup of a node where it decides which tables to restore.
-It asks DBDIH to perform the actual recovery and will assist DBDIH in some of those recovery steps.
+The node asks DBDIH to perform the actual recovery and will assist DBDIH in some of those recovery steps.

 DBDIH#

-DBDIH stands for DataBase DIstribution Handler.
+DBDIH stands for Database Distribution Handler.
 This is one of the most important parts of RonDB.
 In DBDIH we maintain all the distribution information about all tables in the cluster.
-It contains algorithms to ensure that this information is synchronised with all other nodes in the cluster.
+It contains algorithms to ensure that this information is synchronized with all other nodes in the cluster.

-This procedure is used to protect a number of variables regarding data distribution maintained by DBDIH.
-All the code to handle these protected regions are assembled together in DBDIH to make it easier to follow this part of the code.
+This procedure is used to protect several variables regarding data distribution maintained by DBDIH.
+All the code to handle these protected regions is assembled in DBDIH to make it easier to follow this part of the code.

-DBDIH runs the global checkpoint protocol, global checkpoints was described in an earlier chapter and represents recoverable checkpoints on a cluster level.
+DBDIH runs the global checkpoint protocol, which generates recoverable checkpoints on a cluster level.
 DBDIH also runs the local checkpoint protocol.
 DBDIH gathers information during the local checkpoint process that is used in restarts.
 With the implementation of Partial LCP most of the handling of checkpoints is handled locally in the DBLQH block.
-However DBDIH is still used to control the flow of checkpoints although some information it retrieves from DBLQH isn't really used any more.
+However, DBDIH is still used to control the flow of checkpoints although some information it retrieves from DBLQH isn’t used anymore.

 TRIX#

-TRIX stands for TRIgger eXecution.
-It is involved in handling online index builds, copying data during table reorganisations and online foreign key builds.
-It is a block that assists DBDICT by performing a number of important operations to move data around to implement complex online schema changes.
+TRIX stands for Trigger Execution.
+It is involved in handling online index builds, copying data during table reorganizations and online foreign key builds.
+It is a block that assists DBDICT by performing several important operations to move data around to implement complex online schema changes.

 QMGR#